IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 Pre- and post-processing notebooks:
 - FMD_image_to_tiles.ipynb: generates 256x256 pixel tiles for FMD testset for inference
-- FMD_tiles_to_images.ipynb: generates 512x512 images (original size) from the tiles after Inference
+- FMD_tiles_to_images.ipynb: generates 512x512 images (original size) from the tiles after inference
 - FMD_analyze.ipynb: provides PSNR and SSIM for the FMD testset
 - Hagen_image_to_tiles.ipynb: generates 256x256 pixel tiles for Hagen training and test images
 - Hagen_tiles_to_images.ipynb: generates images of original size from tiles (test set) after Inference